flidw55/faceDetect/README.md

 using python and edit opencv lib

 common.py and video.py
-  -this lib for face detect
+ - this lib for face detect

 haarcascade_frontalface_alt.xml
- -kernel of face detect
+ - kernel of face detect
- -could chenge this for detect another
+ - could chenge this for detect another

 main.py
  - run this would exec process